perwin/pyimfit/docs/overview.rst

 Creating a model; setting parameter values and limits
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+**Important Note on Pixel Conventions:** PyImfit uses the same FITS/IRAF/SAOimage convention for pixel coordinates, where the first coordinate is the column number and the second is the row number and indexing is 1-based (i.e., the center of the lower-left pixel in an image is at x,y = 1.0,1.0).
+This is *different from* the default Python/NumPy (column-major, 0-based) convention; see `here <./pixel_conventions.html>`__ for more details.

 Each image-function parameter within a model can have a “current” value (e.g., the initial guess for the fitting process, the result from the fit, etc.) and either: a set of lower and upper limits for possible